mmistakes/so-simple-theme/citations/index.md

 # Papers using NUTS

-* <big>Nigel Goodwin.
+* Nigel Goodwin.
 2015.
-Bridging the Gap Between Deterministic and Probabilistic Uncertainty Quantification Using Advanced Proxy Based Methods.  *Proceedings of the Society of Petroleum Engineers Reservoir Simulation Symposium*.</big>
+Bridging the Gap Between Deterministic and Probabilistic Uncertainty Quantification Using Advanced Proxy Based Methods.  *Proceedings of the Society of Petroleum Engineers Reservoir Simulation Symposium*.

 # Software using Stan